ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I have knowledge of the most popular programming languages and the skill to build a system model intuitive overview.
-I am passionate about business systems analysis as a BA with strong knowledge of SDLC, provide specification documents and testing.
-Besides, I also have the ability to design UI/UX, handle client-side rendering in the role of UI Developer.
-I have a knack for public speaking, have demonstrated experience in a management role, and have effective people and problem-solving skills.
-As a perfectionist who ensures that every task is completed with the utmost attention to detail._
+_I have knowledge of the most popular programming languages and the skills to visually model overview systems.
+I am passionate about business systems analysis with a solid knowledge of SDLC.
+Understand each stakeholder's role in the software development process.
+Besides, I used to be in roles UI/UX designer, developer, and tester.
+I have a knack for public speaking, have demonstrated experience in a management role, have effective people and problem solving skills.
+A perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />